christineomollo/plp-webtechnologies-classroom-july2025-july-2025-javascript-events-and-basic-interactivity-javascrip/README.md

 ---

-## 🎉 Part 1: JavaScript Event Handling and Interactive Elements
+## 🎉 Part 1: dation accuracy and helpfulness of feedback
+* Clear, modular, and well-commented JavaScript codeJavaScript Event Handling and Interactive Elements

 Let’s start with the basics of **event handling**.
 You'll set up JavaScript to listen for user actions like clicks, mouseovers, keyboard input, and more—and respond to them in meaningful ways.